hacksparr0w/national_memographic/README.md

 image.save(filename="intro.png")
 ```

-To see all available meme templates, simply execute `meme.load_templates()`
+To see all available meme templates, simply execute the
-and try browse through the output list.
+`meme.load_templates()` function and try browsing through the output list.

 ## Roadmap
  - [ ] Implement a general-purpose meme generation library.